Hawaii Court Records

 What to Do When You Get a Traffic Ticket in Hawaii?

-If a traffic ticket is received in Hawaii, a response must be made within 21 days of issuance or a default judgment could be entered against the offender.
+If a traffic ticket is received in Hawaii, a response can be made within 21 days of issuance or a default judgment could be entered against the offender.
 The defendant can respond to the ticket in any of the following ways.

 Admit Charges & Pay Ticket: Choosing this option will be seen as a conviction against the defendant and the violation will be included in the driver’s abstract.
 The defendant will need to complete the appropriate “Answer to Notice '' section and return to the court with the total fine amount and a copy of the citation.
 This can be done by mailing to the court indicated on the ticket or in-person at any District court.
 The defendant can choose to pay the traffic ticket online using the eTraffic Hawaii’s website and choosing the Pay option.
 This option will come with a transactional fee.
 It is also possible to pay by telephone.
 Payment can be made by checks, money order or any major credit card.
 Do not send cash in the mail.

 Admit Charges, but Explain Mitigating Circumstances: The defendant can choose to accept the charges but wishes to explain mitigating circumstances.
 To follow this option, the defendant will need to complete the appropriate “Answer to Notice” section and return to the court.
 The defendant can choose to request a hearing or send a written statement of explanation.
-If the defendant chooses to send a written explanation it must be sent in with the Answer to Notice and a copy of the citation.
+If the defendant chooses to send a written explanation it may be sent in with the Answer to Notice and a copy of the citation.
 The judge will go over the statement and reach a determination which will be communicated to the defendant by mail.
 If the defendant requests a hearing, the court will reply with a date, time and location for the hearing when the defendant can face a judge and receive a decision.
 The defendant will then be liable for whatever fines and penalties instituted by the judge.
 All decisions reached by the judge are final.

-Deny Charges: Choosing this option indicates a decision to contest the charges.
-The defendant can choose to do so, by requesting a hearing to appear in person or sending a written statement to the court.
-To request a hearing complete the appropriate “Answer to Notice” section and return to the court and the court will respond with a notification of the date, time and location of the hearing.
-The defendant has to explain the grounds on which to contest the ticket.
-There will be no prosecutor present but the defendant can request a subpoena for the officer to appear.
-The judge will rule at the end of the hearing and if the defendant is found liable then all fines and costs must be paid and the conviction will be recorded by the TVB.
+The judge will rule at the end of the hearing and if the defendant is found liable then all fines and costs should be paid and the conviction will be recorded by the TVB.
 If the judge does not find the defendant liable, then all charges will be dismissed and the defendant will be freed.
-To submit a written statement, it must be sent in with the “Answer to Notice” and citation copy.
+To submit a written statement, it should be sent in with the “Answer to Notice” and citation copy.
 The defendant will receive a notification of the judge’s decision by mail and the same conditions will apply.
 If the defendant disagrees with the decision of the judge in either instance, a trial can be requested.

 How Do I Find Hawaii Traffic Court Records?